 faqijs in Dar al-Kuti.

 power and transform him into a client.
 After annexing Dar Rounga

 in 1890, the Sudanese warlord sought to expand his new client's

-sphere of influence and to eliminate any challenge that might come from
+sphere of influence and to eliminate any challenge that may come

-autonomous state with its own sphere of influence extending
+an almost autonomous state with its own sphere of influence extending

-over much of northeastern CAR, an area about half the size of France.
+over much of north-eastern CAR, an area about half the size of France.

 army under Cherfeddine, the aguid of Wadai, in October 1894.

-After this, al-Sanusi kept on the move for two years until he founded a fortified
+After this, al-Sanusi kept on the move for two years until he founded

-Dar al-Kuti (see Traité de commerce et d'alliance entre cheik
+protectorate over Dar al-Kuti (see Traité de commerce et d'alliance

-French influence in the country, on 18 February 1903 and
+to broaden French influence in the country, on 18 February 1903 and

 again on 26 January 1908 (see Traité entre le sultan Senoussi et

 la France completant le traité signé le 24 aôut 1897; Traité revisant

 Mangin, representant le Lt-Colonel Largeau, et Mohamed-es-Senoussi),